- What’s a Dissolution?

 residence of the child, or children, and is addressed by the court in terms of a parenting schedule

 agreed to by the parties, or ordered by the court.
 In Minnesota, the term “visitation”, has fallen

 into disfavor, and judges, referees and lawyers now address these issues in terms of “parental

-access”, “parenting time” or a “parenting schedule”.
+access”, “parenting time” or perhaps most commonly as a “parenting schedule”.

 Under Minnesota law it is a presumed to be in the child or children’s best interest for the